GEOS-DEV/GEOS/src/coreComponents/mesh/docs/MeshBlock.rst

 Mesh Block
 ===============================================================================

-The Mesh Block let you define the way the a mesh body is built.
+The Mesh Block let you define the way a mesh body is built.
 There are two options :

 Using the Internal Mesh Generator